JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Materialism_Idealism_and_the_Urantia_Revelation.md

     simply the classical analogue of a
     measurernent apparatus—an apparatus that
     amplifies and records the quantum mind
-    objects that are in the “Pure Mental State” “**Pure Mental States**”
+    objects that are in the “Pure Mental State”.
+    “**Pure Mental States**”
     The brain-mind's quantum system is a
     complex macro-quantum system Of many